bash0/cewe2pdf/README.md

 ### .xmcf
 If your CEWE software uses `.xmcf` files for your projects, you can simply still use this.
 The `.xmcf` file format is just an archive of the `*.mcf` file, the `<album>_mcf-Dateien` folder and a few other files.
 Right click the `.xmcf` file and your os should give you an open to open the archive.
 Copy the relevant files out of it, and you should be all set for the next steps.

+## Acceptable products
+The program was developed to handle CEWE photo books - photograph albums - and is absolutely **not** guaranteed to handle other products from the same editor such as calendars, cards, invitations, etc. Feeding *cewe2pdf* with one of these is at best unlikely to create the right result, and indeed is more likely to cause it to crash unpredictably.

+Despite the above warning, changes in Nov 2024 should allow mcf files for the Photo Pairs game to be handled correctly.
+The resulting 6x6cm pages can be printed using Acrobat, using multiple sheets to a page with, for example, 4 across and 6 down on an A4 sheet.
+Print two copies, glue them to carton, cut them out and you have your memory game.

 ## Using the program
 You should now have